hkalager/FX_MHT_DMA/README.md

 You can access the article at https://doi.org/10.1016/j.jempfin.2021.07.006

-Please cite the article as "Hassanniakalager, A, Sermpinis, G & Stasinakis, C 2021, 'Trading the Foreign Exchange Market with Technical Analysis and Bayesian Statistics', Journal of Empirical Finance. https://doi.org/10.1016/j.jempfin.2021.07.006"
+Please cite the article as "Hassanniakalager, A, Sermpinis, G & Stasinakis, C 2021, 'Trading the Foreign Exchange Market with Technical Analysis and Bayesian Statistics', Journal of Empirical Finance."

 Dataset: